mrbungle64/node-red-contrib-ecovacs-deebot/README.md

 * Deebot OZMO 920/950
 * Deebot T9 series

-The models listed are those that we use ourselves or are technically identical to these.
+These are the models that the developers themselves own or that are technically identical to these.

-### These models should work properly or at least partially
+### Models that should work properly or at least partially

 * Deebot Slim 2
 * Deebot N79 series
-* Deebot M88
 * Deebot 600/601/605
 * Deebot 710/711/711s
 * Deebot OZMO 610
 * Deebot OZMO 900/905
 * Deebot OZMO Slim 10/11
-* Deebot OZMO T5
 * Deebot U2 series
-* Deebot N3 MAX
-* Deebot N7
 * Deebot N8 series
 * Deebot (OZMO) T8 series

-The models listed are either already known to work or are technically similar to these models.
-Nevertheless, the functionality may be partially limited.
+Please also check the [current list](https://github.com/mrbungle64/ecovacs-deebot.js#models) of models that should work with the [ecovacs-deebot.js](https://github.com/mrbungle64/ecovacs-deebot.js) library

 ## Installation